alcasas/workday-reminder/readme.md

 Then:

-Open [chrome://extensions](chrome://extensions) in Google Chrome, activate "developer mode", click on "Load unpackaged extension..." and select the folder where you cloned it or decompressed it.
+Open [chrome://extensions](chrome://extensions) in Google Chrome or [edge://extensions](edge://extensions) for Edge and then activate "developer mode", click on "Load unpackaged extension..." and select the folder where you cloned it or decompressed it.

+### Notes
+Remember to allow notifications for Edge/Chrome, if this is not allowed by the OS the notification will not appear, but sound will be played if enabled in configuration